 Most ATSU employees have free and unimpeded access to work email and internet.
 Those who use these services are expected to do so in a responsible and appropriate manner.
-Email is not private nor protected, and may be subject to review as deemed necessary by the chief information officer and appropriate Chancellor's Cabinet members.
+Email is not private nor protected, and may be subject to review as deemed necessary by the vice president of information technology and appropriate President's Cabinet members.